 We bring this same philosophy to our professional-development programs for graduate students.
 We have multiple tiers of workshops: TA-training workshop series, advanced-level multi-disciplinary workshop series, and a STEM pedagogy series.
 We have a Teaching-Citation program, which focuses on gaining teaching experiences, and a Preparation in Pedagogy program, which focuses on gaining knowledge about a variety of pedagogical methods.
 One of most successful graduate-student programs is our WU-CIRTL program, which is designed to create a learning community focused on improving teaching and learning in STEM.
 This program comprises STEM-pedagogical workshops, a teaching-as-research graduate course, a teaching-as-research internship, and evaluated teaching opportunities.

-We collaborate with departments on curricular initiatives focused predominately on introductory undergraduate STEM education, especially in collaborative-learning techniques such as peer-led team learning (PLTL) and process-oriented, guided inquiry learning (POGIL), and active-learning techniques, such as the use of personal response systems (clickers).
+We collaborate with departments on curricular initiatives focused predominantly on introductory undergraduate STEM education, especially in collaborative-learning techniques such as peer-led team learning (PLTL) and process-oriented, guided inquiry learning (POGIL), and active-learning techniques, such as the use of personal response systems (clickers).
 Collaboration in advanced-level STEM courses involves incorporating and evaluating technology and in-class active-learning activities, as well as guided-inquiry, research-based laboratory experiments.
-We are part of the following external grants: HHMI undergraduate education grant, AAU STEM initiative grant, LUCE consortium grant, and the CIRTL NSF grant.
+We are part of the following external grants: Great Lakes Higher Education Consortium, AAU STEM initiative grant, LUCE consortium grant, Tiegle Foundation, and the CIRTL NSF grant.